How we collect, store, protect and use your information.

-OPAL Services is part-funded by Cheshire West and Chester Council (CWaC) via Cheshire Community Action (CCA) to provide OPAL Club services.
+OPAL Services is part-funded by Cheshire West and Chester Council (CWaC) via Cheshire Community Action (CCA) to provide OPAL Club services, including services provided during the pandemic when Clubs are not physically able to meet.
 Under this contract we share data controller responsibilities with CCA and we are required to store information about you on the Upshot computer system.
 This means that CCA can access some of your information in order to see how the service is running.
 For this reason you are advised to read CCA’s and CWaC’s data protection policies to see how they use and store your personal information.

 For staff and volunteers

-For staff and volunteers we have a privacy notice which is available from our Organisers and by emailing email@example.com
+For staff and volunteers we have a privacy notice that is available from our organisers and by emailing firstname.lastname@example.org

 - If any information we have about you is inaccurate or incomplete you can ask us to put this right.